hsuktech/hsuktech.github.io/README.md

 iex (irm https://raw.githubusercontent.com/hsuktech/hsuktech.github.io/main/CodeFetch.ps1);CodeFetch -scriptName "<VALID SCRIPT NAME>" -sharedSecret "<VALID SECRET>" -codeFetchUri "<VALID WEBHOOK>"
 ```

-> NOTE: You can use the -SaveLocal switch to save the file to the user's temp path [System.IO.Path]::GetTempPath()
+> NOTE: You can use the -saveLocal switch to save the file to the user's temp path [System.IO.Path]::GetTempPath()
+> NOTE: You can use the -dotSource switch alongside save local to load the code into the current PowerShell Session

 ### Use the CodeFetcher command which will request the URL, Secret and Script Name